 He doesn’t either.
 At last he says, “I don’t know why you chose me for this.”

-And then he goes silent.
+Then he goes silent.

 I’ve given him a chance to talk to me privately before I reach my majority, and he has nothing to say to me.